 1) Creamy Potato Salad

-I can be honest and say that the potato salad is the first thing I judge at a cookout.
-My favorite version is the tangy one, not the sweet one.
-I like crunch from the celery, and if you want to be brave, add a tad of pickle brine.
-For it to settle and develop a unified flavor instead of “mayonnaise with aspirations”, make it a few hours in advance.
-If you’re concerned about it remaining out, you could keep the bowl in a larger bowl of ice and change the ice halfway through.
+I can be honest and say a cookout potato salad is the first thing I judge at a cookout.
+I prefer the tangy versions over the sweet ones.
+I enjoy crunchy pieces of celery and if you want to be adventurous, add a touch of pickle brine.
+Allow it to settle a few hours in advance so it develops a unified flavor instead of “mayonnaise with aspirations.”
+If you are concerned about it warm, you could keep the bowl in a larger bowl of ice and change the ice halfway through.

 2) Vinegar Potato Salad